 A milestone in the Austrian wine history was by Robert Schlumberger (1814-1879).
 This presented in 1846 after the Méthode champenoise produced "Vöslauer white sparkling wine", which became a great success.
 After the Second World War, the old structures were changed through rationalization and mechanization.
 The change to the new one training system the so-called high culture by Lenz Moser III.
 (1905-1978) in Rohrendorf at Krems in Lower Austria enabled the use of state-of-the-art equipment.
 By using diethylene glycol it came in 1985 to wine scandal, As a result, stricter laws and, above all, controls were introduced in Austria, which made a decisive contribution to improving quality.
 In 1993 the project became Certification of vines started with the aim to improve the quality in the long term by analyzing and selecting the best possible vine material.

 Austria is characterized by a continental-pannonian climate.
 There are cold winters and hot, dry summers with a long one growth cycle, Warm, sunny summer days with often cool nights and mild autumn days are typical of most wine regions.
-The average annual rainfall in the East is 400 millimeters, in Styria it can even be 800 millimeters or more.
+The average annual rainfall in the East is 400 millimeters, in Styria it can even be 800 millimeters and more.
 The climate has a very positive influence on the climate Danube and her two tributaries Krems and Kamp as well as the Lake Neusiedl in Burgenland.
 In late autumn, grapes of the predicate stages outbreak, berry selection and Trockenbeerenauslese (or Ausbruch) often ripen on the shores of Europe's second largest steppe lake.
 Due to the often very low temperatures from December to January, a considerable production of ice wine is possible in the East.